coderefinery/train-the-trainer/content/workshop-roles.rst

 * Under both registration coordinator and instructor coordinator

   * **HackMD manager:** always watches and formats HackMD and publishes it same-day.
-"Eyes on the ground" and quickly communicates important information to instructor and registration coordinators.
+"Eyes on the ground" via HackMD and chat and quickly communicates important information to instructor and registration coordinators.

 * **Learner:** attends and learns
 * **Exercise leader:** serves as a guide to the team, receives small